OUR TEAM

 Dianna Hammoud

-Kristin is Clinical Associate Professor of Internal Medicine in the School of Medicine.
-A lifelong Michigander, she began her academic career at the University of Michigan as an undergraduate biology major, graduated from the Michigan Medical School in 2001, and completed internal medicine residency and chief residency at U of M Medical Center.
-As a member of the medical school faculty, Kristin led undergraduate seminars on healthcare and religion.
-She has come to recognize that scholarship related to the spiritual dimension of human existence enriches the undergraduate experience and should be continued throughout a students’ time at university.
-As associate director of the internal medicine residency program, she engages young physicians from top-ranked medical schools, and is convinced that addressing questions of identity and meaning through active engagement with classical works of philosophy, history and literature is an essential means of personal and professional development.
-In response to the call to value diversity, equity and inclusion at Michigan, Kristin founded the Program on Health, Spirituality and Religion.
+Kristin is clinical associate professor of Internal Medicine in the School of Medicine.
+A lifelong Michigander, she began her academic career at the University of Michigan as an undergraduate biology major, graduated from the Michigan Medical School in 2001, and completed internal medicine residency at U of M Medical Center.
+As a member of the clinical faculty, Kristin teaches first year medical students how to take medical histories and perform basic physical exams.
+As associate director of the internal medicine residency program primary care track, she mentors young doctors and students.
+She has come to recognize that scholarship related to the spiritual dimension of human existence enriches higher education and should be continued throughout a students’ time at university.
+She believes that addressing questions of identity and meaning through active engagement with classical works of philosophy, history and literature is an essential means of personal and professional development.
+Kristin directs a Program on Health, Spirituality and Religion at the medical school, and enjoys public speaking engagements around the US on matters related to beginning and end of life choices.
+She is active on twitter, enjoys baking, crafts & spending time with her husband and children.

 Dianna is a lifelong Michigander from Northville and a graduate of the University of Michigan, where she earned her BS in Biology, Health, and Society in 2023.
 She is currently pursuing a master’s degree in Physiology through Michigan’s Rackham Graduate School.
 Her academic path centers on the human body as more than a system of parts—seeing it instead as an expression of story, environment, and belief.
 At Michigan, Dianna led one of the university’s largest fitness organizations, helping students develop meaningful, individualized relationships with movement.
 She also served as Professional Development Chair of the National Arab American Medical Association’s NextGen chapter and continues to mentor students navigating the intersection of culture, identity, and health.
 Raised by Lebanese immigrant parents, Dianna is drawn to the kinds of conversations that make room for nuance and depth.
 Her interest in lifestyle medicine, narrative healing, and patient-centered care aligns with the Bur Oak Foundation’s mission to explore questions that connect the sciences with the human experience.
 In her free time, she enjoys being outside, connecting with others, and finding beauty in the everyday.